HristianBalevski/Quiero-Aprender/README.md

 - **Profile or Sign Up**: If the user is logged in, ``Profile`` redirects to their profile page.
 If not, ``Sign Up`` is displayed instead of ``Profile``.

 - **Logout or Log In**: If the user is logged in, the ``Logout`` button redirects them to the ``Home`` page and a message ``You have been logged out successfully!`` is displayed.
 If the user is not logged in ``Log In`` is displayed insted of ``Logout``.

+## Profile Page

+- The user can edit or delete their own profile.
+- If a user visits another user's profile, they can only view the user's information.
+They are not allowed to edit or delete this profile.

+## Home Page for both logged and unlogged users

+- Spanish is the official language in 21 countries around the world.
+This section lists these countries, and clicking on any of them redirects the user to a page with detailed information about that country.

+## Home Page only for logged users

+- When users are logged in, they can see the 'units-nav' section.
+Some users have access to more links than others.
+Users without any special permissions can only see the following: [Word of the Day, Create Flashcards, View Flashcards, Translate, Forum, Calendar, Events, Manage Events].

+- **Superusers** have access to the following features: [Word of the Day, Create Flashcards, View Flashcards, Translate, Forum, Calendar, Events, Manage Events], along with additional permissions to manage events and access the API.

+- **Staff Admins** have access to the following features: [Word of the Day, Create Flashcards, View Flashcards, Translate, Forum, Calendar, Events, Manage Events], including additional permissions to manage events.

+- **Teachers** have access to the following features: [Word of the Day, Create Flashcards, View Flashcards, Translate, Forum, Calendar, Events, Manage Events], along with additional access to the API.

+## Units Nav

+- ``Word Of The Day``: This link allows every user to see a Spanish word along with its meaning in English and an example sentence.

+- ``Create Flashcards``: This link allows users to create their own flashcards, which will be visible only to them.

+- ``View Flashcards``: Here, users can see their flashcards.

+- ``Translate``: Here, users can translate English words or sentences into Spanish.

+- ``Forum``: Here, users can communicate with each other.
+Each user can create a post, and other users can comment on the post.
+Every user can edit or delete their own comments.
+The admin also can delete comments.
+The admin can delete posts but only from the Admin Panel.

+- ``Calendar``: Here, users can see all events, and by clicking on an event, they will be registered for it if they are not already.

+- ``Events``: Here, users can see all events, along with their descriptions, start and end dates, and the number of attendees for each event.

+- ``My Events``: Here, users can see all the events they are registered for.

+- ``Manage Events``: Here, users with the required permissions can add, edit, or delete events.
+They can also perform these actions from the Admin Panel.

+- ``API``: This is an API created with Django Rest Framework.
+It displays all words of the day and allows users with the appropriate permissions to perform GET, POST, PUT, and DELETE requests.